Canon 5D Mark IV vs 6D Mark II

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the 6D Mark II are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the 6D Mark II are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the 6D Mark II followed on from the Canon 6D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 5D Mark IV vs 6D Mark II

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon 6D Mark II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.